nicholsab/JBig2Decoder.NETStandard/README.md

 # JBig2Decoder.NETStandard

-Converts a JBig2 (*.jb2) image to a RGB byte array.
+Converts a JBIG2 (*.jb2) image to a RGB byte array.
+JBIG2 images offer lossless compression for bi-level (black and white) images.
+The spec was released in 2000, at the peak of fax machine technology.

 There are no package dependencies and it is compiled for:

 1) .NET 6.0
 2) .NET Standard 2.1